graulund/pyramid/README.md

 3. Run `git checkout development` to move to the development branch
 4. Follow above installation instructions

 Then, when you want to update your version, simply run `git pull` in a terminal from the Pyramid folder.
-If it tells you that there are changes in the `package.json` file, simply run `npm install --production` again, to make sure the prerequisites are up to date.
+If it tells you that there are changes in the `package.json` file, then run `npm install --production` again, to make sure the prerequisites are up to date.

 Warning: Development builds can obviously fail more often than the master build.